Washington Elopement Photographer

 Here are some experience ideas couples love building into their Washington elopement days.

-Hiking can be part of the adventure… or not part of it at all.
+Hiking can be part of the adventureβ¦ or not part of it at all.
 Some couples want to earn the view.
 Others want something beautiful without breaking a sweat.
 Both are valid.
-We’ll choose something that fits your energy and your priorities.
+Weβll choose something that fits your energy and your priorities.
+Read all about hiking elopementsβ

 For couples who want the elopement to feel like a full experience, not just a day.
 Backpacking lets things unfold slowly, with fewer people, deeper connection, and serious payoff views.
-This isn’t about suffering.
-It’s about choosing a pace and place that feels intentional and earned.
+This isnβt about suffering.
+Itβs about choosing a pace and place that feels intentional and earned.
+Want to elope at a fire lookout like this couple?
+You totally can.

 Forest to mountain.
 Mountain to coast.
 One place to another as the light changes.
 Some elopements feel like a mini road trip, and that movement becomes part of the story.

 Private vows.
 Shared playlists.
 A meaningful ceremony moment.
 A favorite meal.
-A tradition you’re rewriting.
-There’s no rulebook here.
+A tradition youβre rewriting.
+Thereβs no rulebook here.
 If it feels right to you, it belongs.
+Learn about slowing down on your elopement dayβ

-Campfire hangs.
+Campfire hangs with your guests.
 A quiet dinner.
 Watching the stars come out.
 Cracking a beer.
-Jumping in a lake if that’s your thing.
+Jumping in a lake if thatβs your thing.
 The ending matters just as much as the beginning.

 This is where intention beats intensity.